 Keep the soil moist all the time.
-In about week and a half to two weeks you will start to see buds growing.
-If you want to grow your tomatoes in your backyard then you’ll need to transfer of the strongest buds in the ground.
+In about a week and a half to two weeks you will start to see buds growing.
+If you want to grow your tomatoes in your backyard then you’ll need to transfer the strongest buds in the ground.

-Tomatoes and Diseases
+Tomatoes and diseases

 Just like any plant tomatoes can succumb to diseases.
 There are ways to protect them and still have healthy fruits.
 Tomatoes rot easily.
 This is a big problem for them.
 Typically rotting at the bottom this is called a Blossom End Rot.
-Gardeners don’t exactly know what causes it, but people believe to be from insufficient calcium in the soil.
+Gardeners don’t exactly know what causes it, but people believe it to be from insufficient calcium in the soil.

 Other things that may cause Blossom End Rot is too much salt in the soil, pH that is far off from 6.5 (both higher and lower) and too much nitrogen in the soil.
 If any of the fruits from your plant starts to show these problems you should remove them immediately!
-There is no way to save a rotting fruit.
+There is no way to save rotting fruit.
 Make sure to clean your plant from all rotting fruits.

 If you decide to grow your tomatoes in the garden, then you can grow companion plants that will help you with regulating the soil and producing better and more delicious fruits.
 These would work awesome if your tomato containers are spacy enough too.
 Here are some plants that you might want to consider:

 If you have a problem with insects then you can grow basil in order to repel the nasty buggers.
 Also, tomatoes planted neal basil tend to be healthier and more delicious.